kartolo/direct_mail/Documentation/Configuration/InstallingTheExtension/Index.rst

 - **Enable notification email:** Allow Direct Mail to send notification emails about start and end of mailing job.

-- **Enable Sendmail defer mode:** use Sendmail deferred delivery mode;
-  applies only to the Sendmail program on Unix/Linux; default value is
-  0. Note that the option cannot be set if PHP is running with safe\_mode enabled;

 - **Enable plain text rendering of News** : if set, a script will be enabled to render News (tt\_news records) in plain text for inclusion as plain text content of email messages.

-- **Enable Sending through SMTP:** Send all emails not through sendmail but through an external SMTP account (requires PEAR::Mail to be installed on the system)

-- **SMTP Host:** Name or IP of the SMTP host, only used when sending through SMTP is enabled

-- **SMTP Port:** Port for the SMTP protocol of the SMTP host, only used when sending through SMTP is enabled

-- **SMTP authentication:** Activate if your SMTP account needs Authentication, only used when sending through SMTP is enabled

-- **SMTP Username:** Use it if your SMTP account needs a authentication, only used when sending through SMTP is enabled

-- **SMTP Password:** Use it if your SMTP account needs a authentication, only used when sending through SMTP is enabled

-- **SMTP persistent connection:** Activate if you want to use a persistent connection while sending direct mails, only used when sending through SMTP is enabled

 - **Use HTTP to fetch**: always use http to fetch the newsletter regardless https in BE